 Some tents come with features such as compartments and solar panels.
 You can find even more options from stores like Kohls and other department or sporting goods stores.

-When purchasing a tent for your camping trip, make sure that it is large enough for your entire family to fit inside.
+When purchasing a tent for your trip, make sure that it is large enough for your entire family to fit inside.
 (You wouldn’t want to sleep in a tent with no room to move!)

 One of the liberating things about camping is being one with nature and making time to disconnect yourself from technology for a few days.
 However, that doesn’t mean you should completely stay away from technology.
 Some camping gear is powered by electricity, and these items can make the trip safer and potentially more enjoyable.